raviraj216/NodeApiWithJest/README.md

 	- you need to run command : npm run test

-If You Found This Helpfull, then follow me.
+If You Found This Helpfull, then follow me and give a star.
 Share With Other's as well.